 Death Road to Canada

-The game is a mix of “please don’t make me regret this” text-based choices and goofy zombie-smashing arcade action bits, and I like how strange this world is willing to get with its writing and character designs.
 It’s the kind of experience where winning isn’t the whole point — it’s about the journey.
 It’s about facing curveballs and laughing when you totally botch them.
 And even if you’re kind of “over” zombies, it’s still worth a look.

 Bloodstained: Curse of the Moon 2

 Inti Creates went ahead and made an awesome new riff on Castlevania III with on-the-fly character switching, tricky platforming feats, and wild screen-filling bosses.
 While plenty of people know the original Bloodstained: Curse of the Moon, I can’t shake the feeling that its sequel has flown weirdly under the radar — especially as a “co-op game.”
-I liked it a lot as a solo player, but the multiplayer is what really cemented Curse of the Moon 2 for me.
+I liked it a lot as a solo player, but the multiplayer cemented Curse of the Moon 2 for me.

 If one co-op player has never touched Castlevania before, you can still get through this as long as one of you has that foundational experience and knows some of the sneaky tricks.
+Or you could be one of those players who watch your buddy bumble for a bit before you tell them which button lets you jump.

 Jamestown+